moaz-mokhtar/crud_rust/README.md

 # crud_rust

 A demo project which shows sample CRUD operations with Rust.

-Model is Driver for sample drivers.
+## Features
+- CRUD operations for model `Driver`
+- Engine functions (dealing with db transactions) covered with unit tests
+- System seperated into modules
+- Created simple mock generator functions, check: https://github.com/moaz-mokhtar/mock-generator
+- Can run the system by docker or locally

 ## Technologies

 Technologies are as below:

-- Rust programming language #rust_lang
+- Server by Rust programming language #rust_lang
 - Actix web framework
 - Postgres for database
-- Diesel ORM
+- Diesel ORM for database transactions
 - REST API

 ## Development Guidance